You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 This category of CRM lets you analyze data and use it so that individual customers will see a benefit.

 Customer information of all descriptions can be collected and analyzed from multiple channels.
-You'll be able to build up customer profiles and understand their values, preferences, and determine demographic and geographic information.
+You'll be able to build up customer profiles, understand their values and preferences, and determine demographic and geographic information.

-Being able to understand the customer life cycle in terms of quantitative data offers holistic benefits for how to engage leads, convert leads to customers, and retain them.
-When you know your customers well-and-truly, it leads to improved customer experience and, in turn, more customer loyalty.
+Knowing your customers well leads to improved customer experience and, in turn, more customer loyalty.
 That means more breathing room for your business to scale.

 Marketing campaign optimization